-First, my heartfelt condolences go out to the person who so recently lost their pet in a tragic and traumatizing manner.
+First, my heartfelt condolences go out to the person who lost their pet in a tragic and traumatizing manner.
 Second, I would hate to ever espouse any course of action that might lead to a budgie being injured or worse.

 I wondered whether popcorn is a frequent choking hazard, or if this was a one in a million incident.
 Writing this blog, even for a relatively small audience, I’m aware of a responsibility not to publish harmful or misleading information.
 At the same time, I’m just a budgie parent, not a vet or avian specialist, and I’m learning as I go along too.

 In order to gather some more data about a possible link between popcorn and choking, I posed the question on a FB page called Feathered Friends.
 This page provides an incredible resource, with nearly 80,000 fans who are parrot enthusiasts and owners it’s an excellent place to post a question and get a ton of well-reasoned answers.